Georgian wine PDO

 Production rules

-As defined by Georgia's National Wine Agency:
+According to regulations set by Georgia's National Wine Agency:

 - Grapes must be sourced exclusively from the Tvishi microzone

-- Maximum yield: 9 tons/ha
+- Maximum yield: 9 tons per hectare

 - Alcohol: minimum 10.5%

-- Minimum aging: 6 months before bottling
+- Minimum maturation period: 6 months before bottling

 Food pairing

-- Mildly spicy Asian cuisine
+- Mildly spiced Asian cuisine

 Summary